Filter Options

 Is a high put-call ratio always bullish as a contrarian signal?

 Not always.
-While extreme PCR readings have a strong contrarian track record at major market turning points, moderately elevated PCR readings can persist for extended periods during strong downtrends when hedging demand remains consistently high.
-The contrarian signal is most reliable when PCR reaches truly extreme levels, ideally at multi-month highs or lows, and is confirmed by other indicators such as volatility compression, breadth improvement, or price stabilization.
+While extreme PCR readings have a strong contrarian track record at major turning points, moderately elevated PCR can persist during strong downtrends when hedging demand stays high.
+The contrarian signal is most reliable when PCR reaches truly extreme levels and is confirmed by other indicators such as price stabilization or volatility compression.

 Should I use volume-based or OI-based PCR?

-Each has different strengths.
-Volume-based PCR is more responsive and better for capturing intraday sentiment shifts, making it suitable for short-term traders.
-OI-based PCR is more stable and reflects structural positioning rather than transient activity, making it better for identifying longer-term sentiment extremes.
-Many professional traders monitor both and look for divergences between them as additional signal confirmation.
+Volume-based PCR is more responsive and better for intraday sentiment shifts, making it suitable for short-term traders.
+OI-based PCR is more stable and reflects structural positioning, making it better for longer-term sentiment extremes.
+Many professionals monitor both and look for divergences between them as additional confirmation.

 How does PCR compare to other sentiment indicators?

-PCR is unique because it is based on actual capital deployment rather than surveys or opinions.
-Compared to the VIX (which measures implied volatility but not direction), surveys (which capture stated intentions), or fund flow data (which is delayed), PCR provides a real-time, revealed-preference measure of options market positioning.
-It is most powerful when combined with other indicators to create a multi-dimensional sentiment assessment rather than used in isolation.
+PCR is based on actual capital deployment rather than surveys or opinions.
+Compared to VIX (which measures volatility but not direction), surveys (stated intentions), or fund flow data (delayed), PCR provides a real-time, revealed-preference measure of positioning.
+It is most powerful when combined with price action and volume for a multi-dimensional sentiment assessment.

 The information provided on this page is for educational and informational purposes only and does not constitute financial, investment, or trading advice.
 Options trading involves substantial risk and is not suitable for all investors.
 Past performance is not indicative of future results.
 Always consult a qualified financial advisor before making investment decisions.